dragonflyoss/d7y.io/docs/getting-started/installation/binaries.md

 ### Install Client using RPM {#install-client-using-rpm}

+#### Step 1: Installing Client

-Download and execute the install script:
+Download and execute the install script.

 > Notice: version is recommended to use the latest version.